-Recent advances in causal machine learning have introduced methods for estimating treatment effects in network settings \citep{ma2021causal,jiang2022estimating,chendoubly}.
-These methods often rely on a predefined exposure mapping, which specifies how the treatments of other instances in a network influence the outcome of a given instance \citep{aronow2017estimating}.
+Recent advances in causal machine learning have introduced methods for estimating treatment effects in networks with interference \citep{ma2021causal,jiang2022estimating,chendoubly}.
+These methods often rely on a prespecified \emph{exposure mapping}, which encodes how the treatments of other instances in a network influence the outcome of a given instance \citep{aronow2017estimating}.
 A common choice is to define exposure as the sum or proportion of treated one-hop neighbors \citep{ma2021causal,forastiere2021identification,jiang2022estimating}.
-While relying on such a predefined mapping simplifies the modeling of spillover effects, it is often unrealistic in real-world scenarios where the exact mechanisms behind these effects are unknown \citep{savje2024misspecified}.
-Moreover, spillover effects may be heterogeneous, i.e., dependent on the features of the instances involved \citep{huang2023modeling,zhao2024learning,adhikari2025inferring}.
-In this work, we propose \textit{Heterogeneous Interference Network (HINet)}, a novel method that combines expressive GNN layers \citep{xu2018powerful}---enabling the estimation of \textit{heterogeneous spillover effects}---with domain adversarial training \citep{ganin2016domain,bica2020estimating} to \textit{balance representations} for estimating treatment effects in the presence of interference, without relying on a predefined exposure mapping.

-Additionally, we analyze how the interaction between homophily---the tendency of similar instances to connect---and the treatment assignment mechanism (e.g., a policy or self-selection) impacts the estimation of treatment effects in network settings with interference.
-This interaction can create clusters of treated and untreated nodes, introducing a \textit{network-level covariate shift} (see \Cref{fig:homo networks}) in addition to the standard covariate shift between treated and control units.
-For example, older individuals may be more likely both to connect with each other in a social network (due to homophily) as well as to receive a vaccine (due to the treatment assignment mechanism).

-\textbf{Contributions.}\; (1) We introduce HINet, a novel method for treatment effect estimation in network settings with interference.
-HINet combines expressive GNN layers---to learn an exposure mapping---with domain adversarial training---to address (network-level) covariate shift; (2) we empirically demonstrate HINet's effectiveness in estimating treatment effects in the presence of interference with unknown exposure mappings; (3) we propose two new metrics for evaluating treatment effect estimates in these scenarios; and (4) we empirically show that domain adversarial training reduces the impact of the covariate shift resulting from the interaction between homophily and a treatment assignment mechanism on treatment effect estimation.
+This simplifies estimation and can provide a useful description of interference when the mapping matches the underlying mechanism.
+In many applications, however, it is unclear how neighbors' treatments should be combined, as spillover effects may depend on which neighbors are treated and on their characteristics.
+A prespecified mapping may then omit relevant information and lead to inaccurate estimates \citep{savje2024misspecified}.
+Estimating treatment effects from observational network data poses a second challenge.
+Under covariate-dependent treatment assignment, the joint configuration of a node's own treatment and its neighbors' treatments can depend on its local covariate environment (i.e., the covariates of the node and its neighbors).
+Certain configurations may then be rare for nodes with particular characteristics, requiring the model to extrapolate when estimating counterfactual outcomes.
+We refer to this problem as \emph{treatment-configuration imbalance}.
+Covariate homophily can amplify this problem, because connected nodes tend to have similar covariates and hence similar treatment propensities.